Ouxsoft/phpmarkup/docs/project/elements.rst

 Elements
 ========

-Elements are the working bees of LivingMarkup.
+Elements are the working bees of PHPMarkup.

 Elements are instantiated DOMElements.
 Much of how an DOMElement is processed is determined by the class_name defined to process them.